armandmcqueen/tf-tp-hvd-dlami/README.md

 ## Create Amazon EC2 Deep-Learning AMI Cluster

 [Amazon Machine Learning AMIs](https://aws.amazon.com/machine-learning/amis/) are an easy way for developers to launch AWS EC2 instances for machine-learning with many of the commonly used frameworks.
 Our goal is to create a multi-machine cluster of EC2 instances using Amazon Machine Learning AMI.
 This [blog](https://aws.amazon.com/blogs/compute/distributed-deep-learning-made-easy/) is a general background reference for what we are trying to accomplish.
-In our setup, we are focused on distirbuted training using [TensorFlow](https://github.com/tensorflow/tensorflow), [TensorPack](https://github.com/tensorpack/tensorpack) and [Horovod](https://eng.uber.com/horovod/), so we will be using our own [CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html) template, deeplearning-cfn-template.json, included in this project.
+In our setup, we are focused on distributed training using [TensorFlow](https://github.com/tensorflow/tensorflow), [TensorPack](https://github.com/tensorpack/tensorpack) and [Horovod](https://eng.uber.com/horovod/), so we will be using our own [CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html) template, deeplearning-cfn-template.json, included in this project.

 The overall solution discussed here can be used to execute any algorithm using some combination of TensorFlow, TensorPack and Horovod, or a subset thereof.
 However, we will try to be concrete and focus on [TensorPack Mask/Faster-RCNN](https://github.com/tensorpack/tensorpack/tree/master/examples/FasterRCNN) example.